caitsimop/caitlin-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Caitlin Simopoulos, PhD
+title: Caitlin Simopoulos

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoctoral Associate
+role: PhD, Postdoctoral Associate

 # Organizations/Affiliations to show in About widget
 organizations: